How to Train Frontline Managers Well

 In the first 30 days, focus on role clarity, team routines, communication expectations, and core people processes.
 New managers need to understand what good performance looks like and how their time should be divided.

-Between days 31 and 60, training can move toward coaching, conflict handling, delegation, and performance tracking.
-This is when many managers start recognizing that doing the work themselves is not the same as leading others to do it well.
+Between days 31 and 60, training can move towards coaching, conflict handling, delegation, and performance tracking.
+This is when many managers start recognising that doing the work themselves is not the same as leading others to do it well.

 Between days 61 and 90, introduce more complex scenarios such as managing through change, handling underperformance consistently, and improving team ownership.
 At this stage, they are usually ready for deeper reflection because they have enough lived experience to connect learning with reality.